Cutaneous squamous-cell carcinoma: Prognosis

-The long-term outcome of squamous-cell carcinoma is dependent upon several factors: the sub-type of the carcinoma, available treatments, location and severity, and various patient health-related variables (accompanying diseases, age, etc.).
-Generally, the long-term outcome is positive, as less than 4% of squamous-cell carcinoma cases are at risk of metastasis.
-When it does metastasize, the most common involved organs are the lungs, brain, bone and other skin locations.
+The long-term outcome of squamous-cell carcinoma is dependent upon several factors: the subtype of the carcinoma, available treatments, location and severity, and various patient health-related variables (accompanying diseases, age, etc.).
+Generally, the long-term outcome is positive, with a metastasis rate of 1.9-5.2% and a mortality rate of 1.5-3.4%.

+When it does metastasize, the most commonly involved organs are the lungs, brain, bone and other skin locations.
+Squamous-cell carcinoma occurring in immunosuppressed people (such as those with organ transplant, human immunodeficiency virus infection, or chronic lymphocytic leukemia), the risk of developing cSCC and having metastasis is much higher than in the general population.

-One study found squamous-cell carcinoma of the penis had a much greater rate of mortality than some other forms of squamous-cell carcinoma, that is, about 23%, although this relatively high mortality rate may be associated with possibly latent diagnosis of the disease due to patients avoiding genital exams until the symptoms are debilitating, or refusal to submit to a possibly scarring operation upon the genitalia.
-Squamous-cell carcinoma occurring in the organ transplant population is also associated with a higher risk of mortality.
+One study found squamous-cell carcinoma of the penis had a much greater rate of mortality than some other forms of squamous-cell carcinoma, that is, about 23%, although this relatively high mortality rate may be associated with a possibly latent diagnosis of the disease due to patients avoiding genital exams until the symptoms are debilitating, or refusal to submit to a possibly scarring operation upon the genitalia.

 Epidemiology

 The incidence of cutaneous squamous-cell carcinoma continues to rise around the world.
+This is theorized to be due to several factors, including an aging population, a greater incidence of those who are immunocompromised, and the increasing use of tanning beds.

-A recent study estimated that there are between 180,000 and 400,000 cases of cSCC in the United States in 2013.
-Risk factors for cSCC varies with age, gender, race, geography, and genetics.
-The incidence of cSCC increases with age and the peak incidence is usually around 60 years old.
-Males are affected with cSCC at a ratio of 2:1 in comparison to females.
-Caucasians are more likely to be affected, especially those with fair skin or those chronically exposed to UV radiation.
+A recent study estimated that there were between 180,000 and 400,000 cases of cSCC in the United States in 2013.
+Risk factors for cSCC vary with age, gender, race, geography, and genetics.
+The incidence of cSCC increases with age, and those 75 years or older are at a 5-to 10-fold increased risk of developing cSCC as compared with those who are younger than 55 years old.
+Males are affected with cSCC at a ratio of 3:1 in comparison to females.
+Those who have light skin, red or blonde hair, and light-colored eyes are also at increased risk.

 Squamous-cell carcinoma of the skin can be found on all areas of the body but is most common on frequently sun-exposed areas, such as the face, legs and arms.
 Solid organ transplant recipients (heart, lung, liver, pancreas, among others) are also at a heightened risk of developing aggressive, high-risk cSCC.
 There are also a few rare congenital diseases predisposed to cutaneous malignancy.
 In certain geographic locations, exposure to arsenic in well water or from industrial sources may significantly increase the risk of cSCC.